2.2 Registrant Financial Statements

 an IPO filing, additional predecessor financial

-statements, as described in the paragraphs below,
+statements, as described in Section 2.3, will

-will almost always be required.
+almost always be required.

 One type of shell company is a SPAC, which is a newly created company that